Lepton Private Higgs and the discrete group \Sigma(81): Abstract

 \section{Abstract}

-We use the discrete group $\sig \equiv (\zb_3\times\zb_3\times\zb_3)\rx\zb_3$ to suggest a relation among the off-diagonal entries of the neutrino mass matrix, as well as to explain the muon magnetic moment anomaly, $a_\mu^{\text{exp}}-a_\mu^{\text{SM}} \sim 10^{-9}$.
+We use the discrete group $\sig \equiv (\zb_3\times\zb_3\times\zb_3)\rx\zb_3$ to explore a particular region of parameter space in the Private Higgs model.
+In doing so we suggest a relation among the off-diagonal entries of the neutrino mass matrix and a possible explanation for the muon magnetic moment anomaly, $a_\mu^{\text{exp}}-a_\mu^{\text{SM}} \sim 10^{-9}$.
 We predict three new nearly degenerate Higgs doublets with masses of order $\sim 500$ GeV to $\sim 1$ TeV, and three nearly degenerate SM-singlet TeV-scale neutrinos.
 The largest scale in the model is $\sim 10$ TeV, so there is no severe hierarchy problem.
 The appendix is devoted to the group theory of $\sig$.